tvdboom/ATOM/docs_sources/user_guide.md

 ### Canvas

-Sometimes it is desirable to draw multiple plots side by side in order to be able to compare them easier.
+Sometimes it might be desirable to draw multiple plots side by side in order to be able to compare them easier.
 Use the atom's [canvas](../API/ATOM/atomclassifier/#canvas) method for this.
 The canvas method is a `@contextmanager`, i.e. it is used through the `with` command.
 Plots in a canvas will ignore the